| Mr Pemberton

 opposite.
 She never worried about appearances.

-Every Saturday night she’d be down the
+Every Saturday night shed be down the

 boozer arm-wrestling the men for pints.
 Sometimes